joachimbrand/Rimu.jl/docs/src/addresses.md

 ## Fock addresses

-Rimu provides a variety of address implementations (see below) that should make it straightforward to implement efficient Hamiltonians.
+Rimu provides a variety of address implementations that should make it straightforward to implement efficient Hamiltonians.
+Examples are:

+- [`BoseFS`](@ref) Single-component bosonic Fock state with fixed particle and mode number.
+- [`FermiFS`](@ref) Single-component fermionic Fock state with fixed particle and mode number.
+- [`CompositeFS`](@ref) Multi-component Fock state composed of the above types.
+- [`ONRFS`](@ref) Single-component bosonic Fock state with a fixed number of modes.
+The number of particles is not part of the type and can be changed by operators.

 ### Fock address API